theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

 icon : fa-code
 ---

 To make a program efficient we must make it utilize the available resources efficiently.
-In order to do that we must first identify the portions of the code that are inefficient.
-Efficient of the code is with respect to the resources it uses with the most obvious ones being the CPU and the Memory usage.
+In order to do that we must first identify the portions of the code that are not up to par.
+Efficiency of the code is with respect to the resources it uses with the most obvious ones being the CPU and the Memory usage.
 However the program may also be using other resources such as the network or the permanent storage devices or even sensors in an embedded application.
-Here we will look how to identify the CPU and memory usage of a python program.
+Here we will look how to measure the CPU and memory usage of a python program.

 ## The example problem